What is impaired smell?

 These tests will help the doctor get a closer look at the structures within your nose.
 Imaging tests will reveal whether there’s a polyp or other abnormal growth obstructing your nasal passages.
 They can also help determine if an abnormal growth or tumor in the brain is altering your sense of smell.
 In some cases, your doctor may need to take a sample of cells from within the nose to make a diagnosis.

 Impaired smell caused by a viral or bacterial infection is often short-lived.
-In the case of bacterial infections, antibiotics may be given to speed up the healing process.
+If you have a bacterial infection, you may be given antibiotics to speed up the healing process.
 This will help to restore smell.
 Decongestants and OTC antihistamines can help relieve nasal congestion caused by allergies.

 If you have a stuffy nose and are unable to blow your nose, use a humidifier to moisten the air.
 Keeping a humidifier in your home can loosen mucus and help relieve congestion.

 If a neurological disease, tumor, or other disorder causes your impaired smell, you’ll receive treatment for the underlying condition.
 Some cases of impaired smell may be permanent.